 Conduit Corridor Plan

 NYC DOT is leading a long-term planning effort for Conduit Avenue and Conduit Boulevard called the Conduit Corridor Plan.
 The plan focuses on the area between Atlantic Avenue in Brooklyn and Lefferts Boulevard in Queens.
 The Conduit Corridor is an important route for local and regional transportation, but its current design creates challenges for surrounding communities.
-The Corridor separates neighborhoods and makes it difficult for pedestrians to get around.
+The Corridor's design currently separates neighborhoods and makes it difficult for pedestrians to get around.
 It also creates roadway safety concerns.

 NYC DOT will work with community members to develop a plan for the Conduit Corridor that: